HussainAther/philosophy/causality/emergence.md

 sets of descriptions connected with one another to reveal what emerges at higher levels.

-During this method, we identify equivalence classes of individual states that are indistinguishable with respect to a particular ensembly property.

-The essential goal of step (1) is the identification of equivalence classes of individual states that are indistinguishable with respect to a particular ensemble property.
-This step implements the multiple realizability of statistical states in Ls (which will be the basis for individual states in Hi) by individual states in Li.
-The equivalence classes at L can be regarded as cells of a partition.
-Each cell is the support of a (probability) distribution representing a statistical state, encoding limited knowledge about individual states
+During this method, we identify equivalence classes of individual states that are indistinguishable with respect to a certain property of the entire system.
+We can realize different statistical states in Ls by individual states in Li.
+Each state has limited knowledge, but, together, we can create probability distributions represent the statistical states Ls.
+This could be how spike signals from neural circuits encode for higher-level functions in the brain.
+Then, we can assign individual states at the higher level H to coextensional statistical states at level L.

 The essential goal of step (2) is the assignment of individual states at level H to coextensional statistical states at level L. This is impossible without additional information about the